pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # ['admin', 'config', 'local']
 ```

-In my case, the list currently contains only the system-related data.
+In my case, we see only the system-related data.